verosfbay/kickstarter-analysis/README_Challenge.md

 To know how different campaigns fared in relation to their launch dates and their funding goals.

 ## Analysis and Challenges
+The overview of the analysis is well described with screenshots (2 pt).

 <img width="895" alt="Screen Shot 2022-03-31 at 2 20 14 PM" src="https://user-images.githubusercontent.com/95447175/161151228-9dc8cfee-9f17-481d-8d8e-707474f4fea1.png">
 <img width="825" alt="Screen Shot 2022-03-31 at 2 20 06 PM" src="https://user-images.githubusercontent.com/95447175/161151259-16addc37-6f2e-4318-95b6-448aa6cda9ae.png">